Where it all began

-Noel Lister will be best remembered as an entrepreneur, adventurer, philanthropist and committed family man.
-He was born in 1927 in Southport.
-He spent the first three years of his life in India.
-After completing his schooling he went straight into signing up with the army for six years, where his entrepreneurial spirit was already apparent, on a troop ship to Egypt towards the end of WWII when he traded cigarettes and tea to other soldiers.
+Noel Lister was born in Southport in 1927 and spent the first three years of his life in India.
+After completing his schooling, he went straight into the army for six years on a troop ship to Egypt towards the end of WWII.

-After an exhilarating and life changing career as a retail genius he sold MFI at the age of 58 in 1985.
-Furniture giant IKEA then arrived in the UK in 1987, good timing some may say on Noel’s part!
+After an exhilarating and life changing career in retail, Noel sold MFI at the age of 58 in 1985.
 He then furthered his passion for sailing, spending a good decade or so double circumnavigating the world with his wife Sylvia on their yacht Whirlwind XII.
-His favourite destinations were Alaska and Papua New Guinea.

 Passing on his passion for sailing and exploration to the next generation

 While sailing the world he had time to reflect on his life and how lucky he had been.
 He decided that he wanted to pass his passion for sailing onto the next generation, by giving all children the chance to take to the water.

 In founding UKSA, the priority for Noel was to make an initial charitable donation but for the organisation to run as a business.
 He was always very creative in making a pound go further while cleverly creating income – so it was not just about giving money, but about making UKSA run efficiently.